zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-bulk-savechanges.md

 ```

 ## Purpose
 Using the `ChangeTracker` to detect and persist change automatically is great!
-However, it leads very fast to some problem when multiples entities need to be saved.
+However, it leads very fast to some problems when multiple entities need to be saved.

 `SaveChanges` method makes a database round-trip for every change.
-So if you need to insert 10000 entities, then 10000 database round-trip will be performed which is INSANELY slow.
+So if you need to insert 10000 entities, then 10000 database round-trips will be performed which is INSANELY slow.

 `BulkSaveChanges` works exactly like `SaveChanges` but reduces the number of database round-trips required to greatly help to improve the performance.